RackWare-Inc/IBM-MarketPlace-P2P/README.md

 - Create additional user (optional)
 - Update VPC security groups or ACL if needed

+### License Procurement Process

+To purchase license, follow the below steps.
+1)	Contact RackWare at sales@rackwareinc.com to purchase the licenses and specify the number of licenses.
+2)	User should receive purchase order from RackWare sales team after license are purchased.
+3)	Run command 'rwadm relicense' on RMM CLI to generate preinstall file.
+4)	Please send an email to licensing@rackwareinc.com with following information.
+- RackWare RMM License ( Subject line )
+- CompanyName
+- LicenseCount
+- PreinstallFile (attached)
+- PurchaseOrder (attached)
+5) You will receive the requested licenses.
+Please follow the steps mentioned in the email to apply the licenses and validate.
+Now you are ready to use the RMM server for migration.

 ## Uninstalling the software
 Complete the following steps to uninstall a Helm chart from your account.